Getting started with Resale Proof

 3. Enable the customer portal block

 The Customer Account UI extension is installed by your Shopify app install, but the merchant has to place the block on the account page.
-Go to:
+From Shopify admin:

-This is a one-time click.
+One-time click.
 After that, every logged-in customer sees “Tax Exemption” in their account with the 5-screen portal (list / empty / detail / add / renew).
+The Resale Proof admin Home shows this step in your activation guide with a one-click deep-link to the editor.

 4. Receive your first cert